manucorporat/openviewhealth/readme.md

   <img src="./src/assets/icon/setview.svg" alt="Open Health View">
 </a>

-Open View Health is a free app anyone can use to visualize and securely share their medical data.
+OpenView Health is a free app anyone can use to visualize and securely share their medical data.
 A modern DICOM visualizer powered by Sethealth.